converspace/activityweb-specification/README.md

 Converspace
 ===========

-A personal publishing and distributed conversation/activity platform where you own all your data and all activity on it.
+A personal publishing and distributed social platform where you own all your data.
 Kinda like what blogs should have evolved into.

 It is built on:
 * [PubSubHubbub](https://code.google.com/p/pubsubhubbub/)